Xiaosha61/ansible-playground/Readme.md

   - playbook.yml can be used by `ansible-playbook` to orchestrate a workflow
   - ansible user needs to point ansible to the right hosts that are supposed to run the ansible workflow (using inventory file)
   - an ansible task flow can be triggered inside a job of CircleCI.
+  - focus on what the host should be able to do, it contains a lot of steps to configure the host.
+That's why it is a configuration tool.

 ## Prerequisite
 ### Install ansible on MacOS